bsc24/Parstagram/README.md

 ## User Stories

 The following **required** functionality is completed:
-TODO: Demonstrate in a walkthrough gif

 - [x] User can view the last 20 posts submitted to "Instagram".
 - [x] The user should switch between different tabs - viewing all posts (feed view), compose (capture photos form camera) and profile tabs (posts made) using fragments and a Bottom Navigation View.
 (2 points)
 - [x] User can pull to refresh the last 20 posts submitted to "Instagram".

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [x] User sees app icon in home screen and styled bottom navigation view
 - [x] Style the feed to look like the real Instagram feed.
-TODO: Demonstrate in a walkthrough gif
 - [x] User can load more posts once he or she reaches the bottom of the feed using infinite scrolling.
-TODO: Demonstrate in a walkthrough gif
 - [x] Show the username and creation time for each post.
-TODO: Demonstrate in a walkthrough gif
 - [x] User can tap a post to view post details, including timestamp and caption.
-TODO: Demonstrate in a walkthrough gif
 - [ ] User Profiles
       - [ ] Allow the logged in user to add a profile photo
-      - [ ] Display the profile photo with each post
+      - [x] Display the profile photo with each post
-      - [ ] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
+      - [x] Tapping on a post's username or profile photo goes to that user's profile page and shows a grid view of the user's posts
 - [x] User can comment on a post and see all comments for each post in the post details screen.
-TODO: Demonstrate in a walkthrough gif
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented: